 Nearly all baskets of this region, with little exception, are manufactured by the twilled process of weaving.
-It is noticeable that the bottom is eustomarily done in one pattern of twill and the sides in another variety of the same.
-For example, we find one of the common forms like a, Fig. 13, woven at the bottom in the two over two under pattern, but when the turn for the sides is reached the vertical strands no longer run in twos but are separated, each simply alternating in crossing over two west strands; the west in its turn crossing four of the warp strands.
+It is noticeable that the bottom is customarily done in one pattern of twill and the sides in another variety of the same.
+For example, we find one of the common forms like a, Fig. 13, woven at the bottom in the two over two under pattern, but when the turn for the sides is reached the vertical strands no longer run in twos but are separated, each simply alternating in crossing over two weft strands; the weft in its turn crossing four of the warp strands.
 This mixture of technique seems to be a favorite thing with the Yuchi weavers.
-Such purposeless variations in weave may be attributable to the rhythmic play motive which Dr. Boas has recently shown to be prominent in the technique of many primitive tribes.
+Such purposeless variations in weave may be attributable to the rhythmic play motive which Dr. Boas has recently shown1 to be prominent in the technique of many primitive tribes.
 An example is shown in Pl.
 IV, 2, 3, where a matting bottom (Fig. 13, a) is turned up into a woven side b with an over four under four weft.
-The relationship between ordinary mats and baskets consequently appears to be a very At almost any stage in the process of mat weaving it appears close one.
+The relationship between ordinary mats and baskets consequently appears to be a very close one.
+At almost any stage in the process of mat weaving it appears that the operator can turn the strands up, fill in with a weft, and change the product into a basket.